-If we want to use extended screen output, we have to set \$DISPLAY='YES' (the default value is \$DISPLAY='NO').
-This type of screen output consists of text pages which corresponds to individual iterations and final results.
-Final results are divided into several groups which can be successively displayed.
+If we want to use an extended screen output, we have to set \$DISPLAY='YES' (the default value is \$DISPLAY='NO').
+This type of screen output consists of text pages which correspond to individual iterations and final results.
+Final results are divided into several groups which can be displayed successively.
 We can change the displayed group by typing particular characters from the keyboard.